wooorm/html-tag-names/readme.md

 [![Downloads][downloads-badge]][downloads]
 [![Size][size-badge]][size]

-List of known HTML tag-names.
+List of known HTML tag names.
-Includes ancient (for example, `nextid` and `basefont`) and modern (for example, `shadow` and `template`) tag-names from both W3C and WHATWG.
+Includes ancient (for example, `nextid` and `basefont`) and modern (for example, `shadow` and `template`) names from the HTML living standard.

-The repo includes a script to crawl W3C and WHATWG to include newly introduced tag-names.
+The repo includes a script to crawl specs to include newly introduced names.

 ## Install